kpango/resume/content/experiences/yahoo-swat.md

 - ***In-house A/B Testing Platform
 Engineer & Chief Architect (Go/C++/CloudFoundry)***	2017/10~2018/2
 I designed and developed a platform for A/B testing, which is still used internally by Yahoo!
 JAPAN today.
 The server architecture that I designed can withstand a minimum of 80000 req/sec in a microservice architecture.
-The software is written in Golang and running on CloudFoundry.
+The software is written in Go and running on CloudFoundry.
 The internal algorithm provided a high-speed and flexible A/B testing platform for users using [murmur3](https://github.com/kpango/murmur3).

 - ***Yahoo!
 JAPAN Premium Member Advertising Platform
 Engineer & Chief Architect (Go/CloudFoundry)***	2017/5~2017/7